stevenhuyn/BroGraph/README.md

 I wanted to know who was the perpetrator of these "bro"s.

-Thus this notebook was borne.
+Thus this notebook was born.

 **This notebook generates a video of the usages of that word over time**